trunghoang2002/streamlit_img_captioning/README.md

-# Image captioning with encoder cnn & decoder lstm with attension network.
+# Image captioning with encoder cnn & decoder lstm with attention network.

 ## How to run (Windows)